wizeline/serverless-fullstack/README.md

 - [ ] Split stacks to mitigate chance of hitting CloudFormation 200 resource limit
 - [ ] Additional unit/integration tests
 - [ ] End-to-end tests (with Cypress?)
-- [ ] Make it easy to disable this for open-source projects where you don't want to allow people to create resources in your AWS account. 🔒
+- [ ] Make it easy to disable PR Previews for open-source projects where you don't want to allow people to create resources in your AWS account. 🔒